naka-lab/Serket/docs/tutorials/vae-gmm.md

 layout: default
 ---
 ## VAE + GMM
-We construct a model integrating VAE and GMM, and do mutual learning of dimension compression by VAE and unsupervised classification by GMM.
+We construct a model that learns mutually dimensional compression and unsupervised classification by integrating VAE and GMM.

 ### Data
 We use [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.